-- Providing every child with reading books at their level every day
+- Providing every child with a reading book at their level every day

 - Several online platforms that children and their families can opt to engage with at home which are paid for by the school

-- Termly workshops to support parents’ understanding of the curriculum and in particular, how we teach reading and maths
+- Regular workshops to support parents’ understanding of the curriculum and in particular, how we teach reading and maths

 It’s reading habits that matter most!